ForoughHa/Higgs_Bosson_CERN_dataset/README.md

 `tx = data_bounded(X, times_SE = 3.0)`

 Bounds the data and clears outliers.  _times_SE = 3.0_ refers to the maximum multiple of the standard error larger than which the features must be omitted.

+Now that the data is ready, it can be passed into the prefered algorithm with rest of the required parameters.

+## Evaluate Algorithm

 * **Initialize parameters:**